-Volatility-The expected stock price volatility for our common stock was estimated by taking the average historical price volatility for industry peers based on daily price observations.
-Industry peers consist of several public companies in the real estate and technology industries.
+Volatility-The expected stock price volatility for our common stock was estimated by taking the average historical price volatility of Redfin stock over the preceding six months.

-Risk-Free Rate-The risk-free interest rate is based on the yields of U.S. treasury securities with maturities similar to the expected term of the options for each option group.
+Risk-Free Rate-The risk-free interest rate is based on the yields of U.S. treasury securities with maturities similar to the expected term, or six months.